sharetribe/flex-docs/src/docs/ftw-introduction/ftw-customization-checklist/index.md

 ---
-title: FTW customization checklist
+title: Customization checklist
-slug: ftw-customization-checklist
+slug: customization-checklist
 updated: 2019-10-23
-category: guides
+category: ftw-introduction
 ingress:
   This guide lists the important things to go through when customizing Flex Template for Web (FTW).